-The Corporation currently has eight (8) directors for whom their term of office expires at the Meeting.
-Dr. John Finbow, a current director of the Corporation does not intend to stand for re-election at the Meeting and accordingly, he will retire as a director of the Corporation effective as of the Meeting.
-All of the other current directors (other than Dr. Finbow) are standing for re-election as directors of the Corporation at the Meeting.
+The Corporation currently has seven (7) directors for whom their term of office expires at the Meeting.
+All of the current directors are standing for re-election as directors of the Corporation at the Meeting.
 Unless otherwise directed, it is the intention of management to vote proxies in the accompanying Instrument of Proxy in favour of the election as directors for the ensuing year the seven (7) nominees hereinafter set forth: